IgniteUI/igniteui-docfx/en/components/select.md

 ```
 - Where the `overlaySettings` property is bound to your custom settings.

-Inside of your class you would have something along the lines of:
+Inside of your class, you would have something along the lines of:
 ```typescript
 export class MyClass implements OnInit {
     @ViewChild(IgxSelectComponent)